dustinpfister/blog_posts/_posts/nodejs-glob.md

 ## 6 - conclusion

 This is a great node.js solution to get working with glob patterns quickly.
-I might expand more on this with respect to the many different options that can be given, but for now there is the [readme](https://github.com/isaacs/node-glob/blob/master/README.md) of the project.
+I might expand more on this with respect to the many different options that can be given, but for now there is the [readme](https://github.com/isaacs/node-glob/blob/master/README.md) of the project that details more of the options not covered in the content of this post.